 So now that we have established the need for low contrast in your photography, let’s talk about how to affectively achieve it in your photography:

 - Cut the light.
-Think a cloudy day, or if you have a tripod to keep your camera from moving, you could look for something in the evening before dusk when there is adequate shade.
+Think a cloudy day, or inside next to a window without direct sunlight, or if you have a tripod, you could look for something in the evening before dusk when there is adequate shade.
 The key here is that you don’t want a bright light shining on your subject because that will create shadows and we want the tones in this photo to be pretty neutral.

 So mellow down a little this week and look for some low contrast imagery.
 If you found this article helpful, click the button below and download the FREE project outline for Low Contrast Photography.